 Get Gogol Bordello‘s latest album Pura Vida Conspiracy at the ATO Store.

-Internationally renowned gypsy punk rock group Gogol Bordello released their sixth full-length album Pura Vida Conspiracy via ATO Records on July 23.
-Produced by Andrew Scheps, the new album was recorded in El Paso, Texas at Sonic Ranch Studios and is a powerful collection of 12 surging new songs.
+Internationally renowned gypsy punk rock group Gogol Bordello released their sixth full-length album Pura Vida Conspiracy via ATO Records on July 23, 2013.
+Produced by Andrew Scheps, the album was recorded in El Paso, Texas at Sonic Ranch Studios and is a powerful collection of 12 surging new songs.

 The album’s title is derived from a Spanish slang phrase for “pure life,” which is a theme that resonates throughout the new material.
 The disc’s opener, “We Rise Again,” introduces the album’s limitless, all-embracing themes instantly, centered on a chorus of “Borders are scars on face of the planet.”
 The new songs are infused with ideas rooted in Eastern philosophy but also search for a means of joining fragmented parts and persons, and of creating a worldwide consciousness.